Holyoake Range

-Holyoake Range is a mountain range in the Ross Dependency of Antarctice.
+Holyoake Range is a mountain range in the Ross Dependency of Antarctica.

 It is in the southern section of the Churchill Mountains, part of the Transantarctic Mountains System.

 Location

 The range extends in a northwest–southeast direction for about 25 nmi.

 The Starshot Glacier runs east past the north of the range.

 The Prince Philip Glacier runs south-south-east along the range's west side, and the Errant Glacier runs south-south-east along its east side.
 Both join the Nimrod Glacier, which runs northeast past the range's south end.

 The Cobham Range is to the west, on the other side of the Prince Philip Glacier.

 Topology and Geology

 The Holyoake Range is a largely ice-free limestone massif.

 It is 6 mi wide on average.

 The peaks rise steadily from Cambrian Bluff in the south at 4,880 ft to Mount Hunt further north at 10525 ft.

 The range rises abruptly from the bordering glaciers and has a subrectangular plan.

 This suggests it gained its present form from block faulting during the Victoria Orogeny.

 The bulk of the Holyoake and Swithinbank Ranges are made up of the Shackleton Limestone formation, which lies unconformably on an unweathered surface cut across beds of the Goldie Formation north of the Nimrod Glacier.

 It includes the Cambrian limestone that crops out between the Byrd and Nimrod Glaciers and in the upper Beardmore Glacier.